-Consecutive is most widely-spread kind of interpreting, when interpreter conveys meaning of a speech during short pauses between sentences.
-The pace of consecutive interpreting is quite comfortable for the interpreter but it takes the speaker twice as much time to make the presentation.
+Consecutive is the most common type of interpreting, when interpreter conveys meaning of a speech during short pauses between sentences.
+The pace of consecutive interpreting is quite comfortable for the interpreter but it takes the speaker twice as long for the speaker to finish.
 This restricts consecutive interpreting mainly to events with a limited number of speakers.

 Simultaneous interpreting is provided by linguists who, as a rule, sit in soundproof booths, listen to the speaker through earphones and reproduce the speech in the target language through a microphone as it is being delivered in the source language.
 This method of interpreting requires considerable practice and presence of mind, and the linguists often work in teams of two, with each taking turns in a shift pattern.
 Simultaneous interpreting is often referred to as "Conference interpreting", underlining the main target audiences for such services.

-Chuchotage (or whispered interpreting) looks like sitting behind or next to a participant and simultaneously interpreting in a low voice.
-This type of interpreting is ideal for circumstances where an interpreter may be seen to be a distraction, as the target language will only be heard by one participant.
+Chuchotage (or whispered interpreting) involves sitting behind or next to a participant and interpreting simultaneously in a low voice.
+This type of interpreting is ideal for circumstances where an interpreter could be seen as a distraction, as the target language is only heard by one participant.